sushiswap/sushi-docs/docs/Developers/Packages/Core SDK.md

       )
 ```

-You can see that we're using the `Currency` entity to type both our `asset` and `collateral` parameters.
+You can see above that we're using the `Currency` entity to type both our `asset` and `collateral` parameters.
 This ensures that the data being passed to the function always follows the same shape, and that no breaking changes will be introduced with unintended behavior; this is extremely crucial, especially with something as important as retrieving data from an oracle!

 ## Constants